2020 Gagarin Cup playoffs

 The 2020 Gagarin Cup playoffs of the Kontinental Hockey League (KHL) began on 1 March 2020, with the top eight teams from each of the conferences, following the conclusion of the 2019–20 KHL regular season.
 The playoffs were scheduled to finish no later than 25 April 2020.

 Due to the COVID-19 pandemic, the second round of the playoffs were initially delayed, but on 25 March 2020, the playoffs were called off.

 Playoff seeds

 After the regular season, the standard 16 teams qualified for the playoffs.

 Western Conference

 The regular season winners and Continental Cup winners were CSKA Moscow with 94 points.

 Eastern Conference

 Ak Bars Kazan were the Eastern Conference regular season winners with 93 points.

 Playoff bracket

 In each round, the highest remaining seed in each conference is matched against the lowest remaining seed.
 The higher-seeded team is awarded home ice advantage.
 In the Gagarin Cup Finals, home ice is determined based on regular season points.
 Each best-of-seven series follows a 2–2–1–1–1 format: the higher-seeded team plays at home for games one and two (and games five and seven, if necessary), and the lower-seeded team is at home for games three and four (and game six, if necessary).

+The 2020 Gagarin Cup playoffs started on 1 March 2020, and were scheduled to finish no later than 25 April 2020.
+The top eight teams from each of the twelve-team conferences qualified for the playoffs.

+On 25 March 2020, the remaining scheduled games were cancelled.
+The bracket below shows the position of each team at the time of the cancellation of the playoffs.